aptonic/dropzone4-actions/README.md

 ## Action Metadata

-At the top of the file is the metadata section that was generated when you clicked 'Create Action' - there are a few extra fields that are not currently customizable from the Develop Dialog that you should be aware of.
+At the top of your action.rb file is the metadata section that was generated when you clicked 'Create Action' The meta data block must begin with the line # Dropzone Action Info and be the first thing at the top of the file.

-All recognised meta data options are described below:
+All recognised metadata options are described below:

 <table>
 	<th width="240">